rz-rahimi01/Flutter-Projects-60-Days-Challenge/Week 2/ToDoApp/README.md

 ## 🧩 Concepts Learned

 - Taking user input with `TextField` and `TextEditingController`.
-- Using `ListView.builder` to render dynamic task lists.
+- Using `ListView.builder (Separated)` to render dynamic task lists.
 - Implementing `setState` to update UI reactively.
 - Handling actions like delete and complete with `Dismissible` and `CheckboxListTile`.
 - Improving UI using layout widgets like `Padding`, `SizedBox`, and `Container`.